LuckyMaley/Hackathon2019/README.md

 - The [App_Data folder](/App_Data) consists of all the database tables and views used in the project.
 - The [Database.mdf](App_Data/ASPNETDB.MDF) consists of the actual database tables and views.
-- The [Dataset1.xsd](App_Data/DataSet1.xsd) consists of a diagramic view of the db tables with the queries used in each table.
+- The [Dataset1.xsd](App_Data/DataSet1.xsd) consists of a diagrammatic view of the DB tables with the queries used in each table.
+- > **NOTE:** This is a local database; hence, if you copy this project and run it on a different machine, the database will contain data from your last updates to the DB.
+So if you update the DB from the first machine, the DB from the second machine will **NOT** have the updates.
+The local db works best if you're testing and not worried about the consistency in data whilst in the development stage.

+# Config